Resource-efficient Inference with Foundation Model Programs: Related Works

 \subsection{Foundation Model Inference Cost Optimization}

 Optimizing foundation models, such as LLMs and MLLMs, is essential for deployment in resource-constrained environments.
-Common techniques include model distillation \cite{hinton2015distilling, gu2023knowledge}, quantization \cite{gholami2022survey, lin2024awq}, and speculative decoding \cite{leviathan2023fast, miao2023specinfer}.
+Common techniques include distillation \cite{hinton2015distilling, gu2023knowledge} and quantization \cite{gholami2022survey, lin2024awq} that operate at the model level, and speculative decoding \cite{leviathan2023fast, miao2023specinfer} and mixture-of-experts routing \cite{fedus2022switch, huang2024harder} that operate at the token level.
+In contrast, our approach works at the task level, allowing dynamic resource allocation across multiple subtask backends, making it complementary to these strategies.

 More recently, Compound AI systems have emerged, leveraging multiple model backends to optimize inference costs.
 Among these, LLM routing selects the best model for a query to balance cost and quality \cite{lu2023routing, hu2024routerbench}; Cascading uses a series of models, starting with simpler ones for easy tasks and escalating to complex ones as needed \cite{chen2023frugalgpt, nie2024online}.
-Although effective, these methods generally operate at a model-centric level and lack integration with task-specific reasoning structures.
+Although effective, these methods generally lack integration with task-specific reasoning structures.
 In contrast, our approach combines task decomposition with dynamic backend selection in FM programs, enabling resource allocation that adapts to both input complexity and task structures for cost saving.